exonum/exonum-doc/src/advanced/supervisor.md

-This loose coupling allows to develop the supervisor independently of the core, vary authorization depending on the use case (for example, simple Exonum blockchains may have a single party authorizing all events, while more complex blockchains may utilize decentalized workflow).
+This loose coupling allows to develop the supervisor independently of the core, vary authorization depending on the use case (for example, simple Exonum blockchains may have a single party authorizing all events, while more complex blockchains may utilize decentralized workflow).

 Another benefit of implementing supervisor as a service is that the transaction log provides fully auditable log of the service lifecycle.